LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 The primary structure of proteins are described by the sequence of amino acids on their polypeptide chain.
 There are 20 natural occuring amino acids which, in a one letter notation, is denoted by: ’A’, ’C’, ’D’, ’E’, ’F’, ’G’, ’H’, ’I’, ’K’, ’L’, ’M’, ’N’, ’P’, ’Q’, ’R’, ’S’, ’T’, ’V’, ’W’, ’Y’. ’A’ standing for Alanine, ’C’ for Cysteine, ’D’ for Aspartic Acid etc. A 21st letter, ’X’, is sometimes used for denoting an unknown or any amino acid.

-Instead of using the  primary stracture as a simple indicator for the presence of one of the aminoacids, **Protein Profiles** are used to take into account evolutionary neighborhoods and are used to model protein families and domains.
+Instead of using the  primary stracture as a simple indicator for the presence of one of the aminoacids, a more powerful primary structure representation has been used: **Protein Profiles**.
+These are used to take into account evolutionary neighborhoods and are used to model protein families and domains.
 They are built by converting multiple sequence alignments into position-specific scoring systems (PSSMs).
 Amino acids at each position in the alignment are scored according to the frequency with which they occur at that position. [[3]](#references)

 A protein’s polypeptide chain typically consist of around 200-300 amino acids, but it can consist of far less or far more.
 The amino acids can occure at any position in a chain, meaning that even for a chain consisting of 4 amino acids, there are 204 possible distinct combinations.
 In the used [dataset](#the-dataset) the average protein chain cosists of 208 amino acids.

 Proteins’ secondary structure determines structural states of local segments of amino acid residues in the protein.
 The alpha-helix state for instance forms a coiled up shape and the beta-strand forms a zig-zag like shape etc. The secondary structure of the protein is interesting because it, as mentioned in the introduction, reveals important chemical properties of the protein and because it can be used for further predicting it’s tertiary structure.
 When predicting protein's secondary structure we distinguish between **3-state SS** prediction and **8-state SS** prediction.

 For 3-state prediction the goal is to classify each amino acid into either:
 - alpha-helix, which is a regular state denoted by an ’H’
 - beta-strand, which is a regular state denoted by an ’E’